Commutativity of operator algebras: Reversible and symmetric operator algebras

 Examining the proof one sees one may relax the `faithful' condition in the theorem to simply requiring that the commutator ideal $J = [A,A]$ acts faithfully on $A$ on the left or on the right.
 If this holds we shall say that $A$ is {\em c-faithful}.
 For if this holds then since $A$ is 3-commutative we have e.g.\ $JA = (0)$, so $J = (0)$, which forces $A$ to be commutative.

 \begin{corollary} Symmetric real or complex operator algebras are reversible.
 Conversely if $A$ is a reversible operator algebra, then Sym$(A)$ is a symmetric operator algebra.
-Symmetric idempotent or c-faithful real (resp.\ complex) operator algebras are commutative algebras. \end{corollary}
+Idempotent or c-faithful real (resp.\ complex) operator algebras which are symmetric are commutative algebras. \end{corollary}

 \begin{proof} The first assertion follows from Proposition \ref{p1}.
-The second is obvious from the proof of the last result and the remark after it. \end{proof}
+The rest is obvious from the proof of the last result, and from the remarks after it. \end{proof}

-\begin{corollary} A real (resp.\ complex) operator algebra $A$ is commutative and symmetric if and only if there exists a conjugation $c$ on a complex Hilbert space $H$ on which $A$ may be completely isometrically represented as a real (resp.\ complex) operator algebra, such that $c a c = a^*$ for all $a \in A$ (here we are identifying $A$ with its image in $B(H)$).
+\begin{corollary} A real (resp.\ complex) operator algebra $A$ is commutative and symmetric if and only if $A$ is completely isometrically isomorphic to a real (resp.\ complex) algebra of operators on a complex Hilbert space whose matrix (representation) with respect to some fixed orthonormal basis is symmetric (that is the matrices are symmetric in the undergraduate sense).
+This is also equivalent to: there exists a conjugation $c$ on a complex Hilbert space $H$ on which $A$ may be completely isometrically represented as a real (resp.\ complex) operator algebra, such that $c a c = a^*$ for all $a \in A$ (here we are identifying $A$ with its image in $B(H)$).
 That is, if and only if there exists a real (resp.\ complex) completely isometric algebra representation of $A$ on a complex Hilbert space $H$ as $c$-symmetric operators on $H$ for a conjugation $c$. \end{corollary}